 This post was updated to reflect current trends and information.

-These days, enterprises and organizations have very complex and advanced IT infrastructures, numerous application systems for accounting, billing, ERP and CRM systems and other business software.
+These days, many companies have very complex and advanced IT infrastructures, numerous applications, ERP and CRM systems, and other business software.

-As a result, integration of different heterogenous solutions is playing a key role in the corporate IT environment, and their importance for business is greatly increasing.
-In most cases, system integration is a forced measure aimed at improving the efficiency of a company’s business processes.
-So, the importance of system integration is fully adopted by modern enterprises.
+The integration of various heterogeneous solution plays a key role in the corporate IT environment.
+In most cases, system integration is a forced measure aimed at improving the efficiency of the company’s business processes.

 Responding to business needs, software manufacturers are constantly improving integration solutions.